Maceo-Dickinson line

-The expression Maceo-Dickinson line was used in Texas in the early/mid 20th century referring to the Galveston County line where it met Harris County.
+The term Maceo–Dickinson line was an informal expression used in Texas during the early to mid-20th century to refer to the Galveston County line where it met Harris County.

-The expression was a pun which made reference to the Mason-Dixon line.
-From the 1920s to the 1950s the Maceo crime syndicate controlled Galveston, Texas and established a gambling empire there that ran through much of the county, including casinos in Dickinson, Texas.
-The county had a notoriously lax law enforcement environment which represented a sharp contrast with neighboring counties, particularly in the later years.
+The phrase was a pun on the Mason–Dixon line.
+From the 1920s through the 1950s, the Maceo crime syndicate controlled Galveston, Texas, operating a large gambling empire that extended across much of Galveston County, including casinos in Dickinson, Texas.
+The county was known for its lax law enforcement, which sharply contrasted with neighboring jurisdictions, particularly in later years.